window.open()document.createElement()window.alert()document.getElementById()

 Explanation: When an error is thrown inside the try block, it is caught by the catch block for error handling.

-B) Yes, the throw statement can throw error objects.
+throw statement throw an error object?throw statement can throw error objects.

 Answer: B) Yes, the throw statement can throw error objects.